On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Introduction

-On the other hand, \cite{GGP2006} considers the one-dimensional Fibonacci quasi-crystals without extra assumption on the system whether it is integrable or not, and uses mainly topological methods to establish the existence of the minimal configurations with given rotation numbers.
-Note that dimension one is rather essential here and minimal configuration, which is also a special equilibrium, has more properties than those of the equilibria.
-One may refer to \cite{GPT2017} for other methods for searching for minimal configurations.
+In another direction, \cite{GGP2006} considers the one-dimensional Fibonacci quasi-crystals without extra assumption on whether the system is integrable or not, and mainly uses topological methods to establish the existence of the minimal configurations with any given rotation number.
+Here it is rather essential that the configuration space is one dimension.
+Note that the minimal configuration is a special equilibrium with extra properties.
+One may refer to \cite{GPT2017} for other methods to search minimal configurations.

-We construct explicitly the potential $V$ driven by the Fibonacci quasi-crystals and try to do more numerical simulations in the future work.

-Our goal here is to provide several approaches to tackle variational problem for the Frenkel-Kontorova models on quasi-crystals.
-To be more precise, we aim to find the minimal configurations and non-minimal equilibrium configurations of the Frenkel-Kontorova model with quasi-periodic potentials.
+In this article, we construct an explicit potential $V$ driven by the Fibonacci quasi-crystals.
+Our goal here is to provide several approaches to tackle variational problem for the Frenkel-Kontorova models.
+More precisely, we aim to find minimal configurations and non-minimal equilibrium configurations of the Frenkel-Kontorova model with quasi-periodic potentials.

-In order to give a simple and self-contained proof and we fix at the beginning a positive number $\theta=(3\tau+1)/2$ where $\tau=(\sqrt{5}+1)/2 =1.618\cdots$.
-We state the main results as follows: \begin{theorem} For the Frenkel-Kontorova model with the potential $V$ (which is defined in Section \ref{EP}), \begin{enumerate}[(i)] \item there exists a minimal configuration with the rotation number $\theta$, \item there exists a non-minimal equilibrium configuration with the rotation number $\theta$. \end{enumerate} \end{theorem}
+In order to give a simple and self-contained proof, we fix at the beginning a positive number $\theta=(3\tau+1)/2$ where $\tau=(\sqrt{5}+1)/2 =1.618\cdots$.
+We state the main result as follows: \begin{theorem} For the Frenkel-Kontorova model with the potential $V$ (which is defined in Section \ref{EP}), \begin{enumerate}[(i)] \item there exists a minimal configuration with the rotation number $\theta$, \item there exists a non-minimal equilibrium configuration with the rotation number $\theta$. \end{enumerate} \end{theorem}

-But so far, the higher dimension analogues of the above results are rarely known yet.
-We will take the specific example as a cornerstone of the theory of Frenkel-Kontorova models on quasi-crystals.
-We present several numerical simulations and hope to imply some intuitive guesses.